tied/aws-must-templates/README.md

 the instance is defined `ssh/config` as

      host myInstance
+         StrictHostKeyChecking no
+         UserKnownHostsFile=/dev/null
          user ubuntu
          IdentityFile ~/.ssh/demo-key/demo-key

 In this example `demo-key` was defined in [suite1.yaml](suite1.yaml), allowing a ssh-connection to the instance.

+Parameters `UserKnownHostsFile` and `StrictHostKeyChecking` prevent ssh from updating your default `.ssh/known_hosts` file for the instance used in testing.

 ### Running Test suites